2020 Minneapolis park encampments: Homicide in Minnehaha Park

-By the end of 2020, the last encampment in city parks remained at Minnehaha Park, a 167 acre regional park that was among the city's oldest parks and most visited tourist destinations for its famed waterfall and creek gorge.
-On December 31 park board officials issued vacate notices to those staying there that would be effective on January 3, 2021.
+By the end of 2020, the only remaining encampment was at Minnehaha Park, a 167 acre regional park that was among the city's oldest parks and had attracted many tourists and visitors due to its famed waterfall and creek gorge.
+On December 31, park board officials issued vacate notices to those staying there, effective on January 3, 2021.
 Officials provided encampment residents with five short-term shelter options, but some residents chose to stay at the camp.
 Activists vowed to protest if residents were evicted and argued that those staying at the encampment had been relatively peaceful, and that they should be allowed to stay.'
 On January 3, 2021, Minneapolis police recovered the body of the 38-year old Sedric L. Dorman inside a tent at the Minnehaha Park encampment.
 Dorman's death was ruled a homicide, the city's first in 2021, from the multiple stab wounds he sustained early that afternoon.